 Early revision passes help you strengthen the story itself.
 Does the story work?
 Where do readers pick up and lose interest?
 Are the characters relatable?
 Don’t bother agonizing over the writing at this stage; you have bigger fish to fry.

-This is the very first draft of your manuscript, often called the discovery draft or your rough draft.
+The very first draft of your manuscript is often called a discovery draft (because you’re “discovering” the story as you write), a framework draft, or a rough draft.
 I don’t believe in calling this a “shitty first draft.”
 There’s nothing shitty about it.
-It’s the framework or first layer of your book—no more, no less.
-There’s absolutely no reason to expect the first layer of words to read like a masterwork.
+It’s a framework or first layer—no more, no less—and there’s absolutely no reason to expect a first layer to read like a masterwork.

-If you’ve written from an outline, a good bones draft could be a fairly coherent draft.
+If you write from an outline, this first draft could be fairly solid already.
+Good work!

 Revision Draft #2: The Story Pass